SuperGeekery: A blog probably of interest only to nerds by John F Morton.

 Each repo contains documentation.
 I hope you’ll continue reading along with my post :smiley:, but you can probably get your own Plausible Analytics installation working by going through the repos.

-Why do this? #
+Why do this?

 For site usage data, Google Analytics is nearly always the solution a client requests.
 It’s powerful, but there are unknowns about its compliance with Europe’s GDPR laws.
 To cite two examples, see Stop using Google Analytics, warns Sweden’s privacy watchdog, as it issues over $1M in fines and GA4 Legal In Europe Following New Data Privacy Framework.
 Which is correct?
 Both?
 Neither?
 I don’t know.
-I’m not a layer.
+I’m not a lawyer.

-The confusion around various privacy law #
+The confusion around various privacy law

 If you don’t do business in Europe, there are also US-based laws around privacy.
 Here are a few I found with a cursory internet search.

-What if you don’t do business in the EU or US
+What if you don’t do business in the EU or US?

 That’s, well… a lot.